What is an AI Agent?

 - Effectors: Devices that have an impact on the environment.
 Effectors include legs, wheels, arms, fingers, fins, wings, and display screens.

-AI Agents Features
+AI Agents Key Features

 - Autonomous Task Execution – AI Agents can perform tasks end-to-end without human intervention, leveraging advanced machine learning and large language models.
 For example, they can process a customer query, identify the required information from multiple systems, execute relevant actions (e.g., update records or place orders), and confirm the outcome autonomously.